Aftercare is essential to help your new tattoo heal quickly and look good for years to come. Since fresh ink is basically an open wound, the

 The one caveat: It does contain parabens, so if that's an ingredient you choose to avoid in your skincare, you'll want to check out the other options below.

-Since coconut oil a number of random uses — including but not limited to paleo cooking and removing stuck-on mystery goo from surfaces — you'll probably find yourself turning to it surprisingly often.
+coconut oil a number of random uses — including but not limited to paleo cooking and removing stuck-on mystery goo from surfaces — you'll probably find yourself turning to it surprisingly often.
+03 The extra-thick one

 "I love how thick this lotion is but it's not greasy and it stays on the skin but it just feels smooth," one reviewer wrote.
 The vegetarian formula is hypoallergenic, Leaping Bunny certified cruelty-free, and paraben-free.